- On this page: What Does My Doctor See?

-An electroretinogram (ERG) is a diagnostic procedure that evaluates the function of the retina, the light-sensitive lining on the back of the eye where light is focused.
-This test can aid in the diagnosis of several different retina conditions that can lead to serious complications, including permanent vision loss.
+An electroretinogram (ERG) is a painless diagnostic procedure that evaluates the function of the retina, the light-sensitive lining on the back of the eye where light is focused.
+This test can aid in the diagnosis of several retinal conditions that can lead to serious complications, including permanent vision loss.

 The entire ERG procedure typically takes 30-45 minutes to perform and is available to our patients at Wills Eye Hospital.
 This procedure is performed with dilated pupils in order to achieve the most accurate results.